The 2026 Super Bowl Ads

 Spend your time doing what matters.
 Making great ads.

+When research takes seconds, the creative gets of your time and energy.
 When research takes hours and everyone's doing their own version in their own browser tabs, the actual ad making gets squeezed into whatever time is left.